-Sight and hearing problems are the most common sensory disabilities, but there are a number of other impairments that are also affected: seniors, those who are color blind or hard of hearing, and many autistic users.
+Sight and hearing problems are the most common sensory disabilities, but there are a number of other disabilities that are also affected: seniors, those who are color blind or hard of hearing, and many autistic users.

-For users with hearing impairments, one step toward making your website or app accessible would be to implement text transcripts and video captioning.
+For users with hearing disabilities, one step toward making your website or app accessible would be to implement text transcripts and video captioning.
 Not only are they a must for the deaf, but they are also useful for the hearing.

 A study on accessibility by Ofcom found out that 80% of people who use closed captions are neither deaf nor hard of hearing.
 It’s a typical example of an accessible feature benefiting everyone.

-Regarding visual impairments, most guidelines also help every type of user.
+Regarding visual disabilities, most guidelines also help every type of user.
 Whether you are colorblind or suffering from a migraine, you’ll thank a designer for using contrasting colors (text and background).
 Everyone will benefit from bigger, relative font sizes (em, not pixels) and the option to adjust the size, a feature particularly appreciated by senior users.

 As for blind users, though they may not see a website they’ll hear it, thanks to screen readers like JAWS and Window-Eyes for Windows and VoiceOver for Mac.
 Such programs read content aloud…and they read it ALL.